Unlimited websites hosted

 How cPanel Web Hosting Works

 For your info, it's good to be aware that most of the cPanel-based web hosting offerings on the current web hosting marketplace are furnished by a very unsubstantial business segment (as far as annual cash flow is concerned) dubbed reseller hosting.
 Reseller web hosting is a type of a small-sized marketing segment, which furnishes an immense number of different web hosting brands, yet supplying strictly the same solutions: chiefly cPanel web hosting solutions.
 This is bad news for everybody.
 Why?
 Because at least 98 percent of the website hosting offers on the whole web hosting marketplace provide one and the same service: cPanel.
 There's no diversity at all.
 Even the cPanel web hosting prices are identical.
 Very much alike.
 Leaving for those who require a top web hosting service practically no other hosting platform/web hosting CP choice.
-So, there is only one single fact: out of more than two hundred thousand hosting brands all over the world, the non-cPanel based ones are less than 2%!
-Less than 2%, remark that one...
+So, there is only one single fact: out of more than two hundred thousand hosting brands all over the world, the non-cPanel based ones are less than 2, remark that one...

 200,000 "web hosting service providers", all cPanel-based, yet diversely labeled